 “every one of you”

-Giving grudgingly or the lack of giving at all to the Lord’s work is a common problem among many of the Lord’s people.
+Giving grudgingly or the lack of giving at all to the Lord’s work is a common problem among some of the Lord’s people.
 Some seem to think you should give only if you have some extra funds.
 Some have the idea that the “well-off” brethren are to do the giving.
 Some have the idea that giving is necessary only on the Lord’s day that is near their pay day; claiming that if you only get paid once a month, then you should be expected to give only once a month.
 Some have the idea that if you suffer a job loss or some financial difficulty you are excused from giving all together.
 But, what do the scriptures teach about giving?
-Are the previous stated ideas good reasons or are they just excuses some make because of their lack of love for God, the church and brethren in need?
+Are the above stated ideas good reasons or are they just excuses some make because of their lack of love for God, the church and brethren in need?
 Which?

 Since the treasury of the local congregation is to be used for the Lord’s work, then failing to give to this great work is a lack of love for God!
 Case in point, Paul used the example of the liberal giving of the churches of Macedonia when he wrote to Corinth.
 The Macedonians were exceedingly poor!
 Paul describes their situation – “How that in a great trial of affliction the abundance of their joy and their deep poverty abounded unto the riches of their liberality” (2 Cor.
-8:2)!
+8:2).
 Notice that Paul said they gave “in a great trial or affliction” being in “deep poverty.”
-But, they gave liberally even though they were in poverty themselves!
+But they gave liberally even though they were in poverty themselves.
 Also, they gave joyfully; not making excuse or bemoaning their situation of “deep poverty.”
-They gave abundantly!
+They gave abundantly.
 That is, their giving exceeded the expectations of the apostle himself!
-In other words, they gave until it hurt (cf. Luke 21:1-4)!
+In other words, they gave until it hurt (cf. Luke 21:1-4).
 They looked not on their own poverty, but one the needs or poverty of others (Phil.
 2:4).

 You see, many brethren have not given themselves over to the Lord!
 This evidenced by not giving liberally and cheerfully (or not at all!), but by giving grudgingly or out of necessity (2 Cor.
 9:7).
 Other manifestations of a lack love for the Lord are, forsaking the assembly of the saints (Heb.
 10:25), not studying to show yourselves approved unto God (2 Tim.
 2:15), walking after the lusts of the flesh and not after the Spirit (Gal.
 5:16-25; Rom.
 8:1-14), etc. Need I list more?
-I could!
+I could.

 Having said all of the above, now we know the pattern to follow concerning scriptural giving!
-But, this process starts with the first important ingredient, that being, “every one of you” giving our own selves to the Lord?
-When this is done by “every one of you,” then the excuses we hear some make for not giving and failing to be faithful to the Lord will fade away and the Lord’s church and His cause will prosper abundantly!
+But this process starts with the first important ingredient, that being, “every one of you” giving our own selves to the Lord?
+When this is done by “every one of you,” then the excuses we hear some make for not giving and failing to be faithful to the Lord will fade away and the Lord’s church and His cause will prosper abundantly.

 Remember, “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich” (2 Cor.
 8:9).
-Have “every one of you” first given your own self to Christ? – tgmc
+Have “every one of you” first given your own self to Him? – tgmc